DrAlexLiu/OctoPrint-PiNozCam/docs/runtime-ci.md

 Hosted runners do not contain Rockchip or NVIDIA hardware.
 Before a release, download the Actions artifact and run the same Wheel on RK3566, RK3576, RK3588, and Jetson Orin hardware.
-The A733 workflow performs its AWNN inference on the self-hosted board as part of the workflow itself.
+The A733 release path intentionally stops at hosted compilation, ELF/dependency checks, Wheel verification, and CPU-fallback protocol inference; it does not execute AWNN inference on every release.

 ## Validation record